Symplectic fermions in general domains: Correlation functions

 of the ground fermions, and recall that the laplacian operator~$\Delta\coloneqq \partial_x^2+\partial_y^2$ can be factorized as ${\Delta=4\partial\overline\partial=4\overline\partial\partial}$.
 Then, from~\eqref{eq: L-1} and \eqref{eq: L-1 bar}, we have that the identities~\eqref{eq: fermions harmonic alg} imply that the function

 is harmonic in each of its variables separately in $\Conf{2}{\domain}$.
-The singular behaviour of this two-point function as $\vert z - w \vert \to 0$ is determined by the OPE to be logarithmic~---~more precisely it diverges as $\log\vert z-w\vert^{-2}$.
+Its singular behaviour when $\vert z - w \vert \to 0$ is determined to be proportional to $\log \vert z - w \vert$ by the conformal covariance of the theory (\cite{Kausch-SF}).
 The exact value of the two-point function, however, depends on the boundary values we choose on the domain~$\domain$.
-If one chooses Dirichlet boundary conditions, then the $2$-point function~\eqref{eq: 2pt funct} becomes the laplacian Green's function with Dirichlet boundary conditions on $\domain$.
-For simplicity, this is the choice we will make in Theorem~\ref{thm: characterization of CF} below.
+Consistently with this, in Theorem~\ref{thm: characterization of CF}, we fix it to be proportional to the Green's function of the laplacian with Dirichlet boundary conditions.

 For concreteness, the laplacian Green's function with Dirichlet boundary conditions on a domain~$\domain$ is the real-analytic function~$\Green_\domain$ on $\Conf{2}{\domain}$ that satisfies